How Solar Works in Alberta

 - Inverters convert DC to AC for your home appliances

-- Surplus energy is exported to the grid for credits at approximately $0.35/kWh
+- Surplus energy is exported to the grid for credits at your retail rate, up to $0.35/kWh on dedicated solar rates as of 2026

 - Alberta's solar irradiance is among the best in Canada